Relanto-LKM-POC/gen-ai-vibe-code-plugin/README.md

 ## 🚀 What Does This Extension Do?

+### Spec Driven Development

+*Supercharge GitHub Copilot with intelligent, context-aware coding instructions and workspace enhancement*

+## 🎯 Overview

-**Vibe Code Assistant** is a powerful VS Code extension that enhances your development workflow by providing:
+**Spec Driven Development** is a powerful VS Code extension that enhances your development workflow by providing:

 - 🧠 **Intelligent Context Analysis** - Automatically detects your project's technologies and frameworks
 - 📚 **Comprehensive Development Resources** - Creates language-specific instructions and best practices